How to change audio balance levels on Windows 11

 Windows 11 audio balance

-On Windows 11, you can easily adjust the balance levels when the speakers or headphones sound unbalanced, and in this guide, you will learn how.
+On Windows 11, you can easily adjust the balance levels when the speakers or headphones sound unbalanced.
+In this guide, I’ll outline the steps to complete this configuration.

-Regardless of the reason, Windows 11 allows you to change the balance levels in at least two ways through the Settings app and Control Panel.
+Regardless of the reason, Windows 11 lets you adjust the balance levels in at least two ways, including through the Settings app and the Control Panel.
 If you have difficulty hearing sounds from your computer, you should enable mono audio instead.

-This guide will teach you the steps to change the balance levels on Windows 11.
+In this guide, I’ll teach you the easy steps to change the balance levels on Windows 11.

 Adjust sound balance (left and right) on Windows 11

-To adjust the left and right sound balance on Windows 11, use these steps:
+To adjust the left and right sound balance on Windows 11, follow these steps:

 1. Open Settings on Windows 11.